Potassium bromate: Reactions

+Aryl iodides can be oxidized with potassium bromate to the corresponding iodinane oxides.

 Uses in baking

 Potassium bromate is typically used in the United States as a flour improver (E number E924).
 It acts to strengthen the dough and to allow higher rising.
 It is an oxidizing agent, and under the right conditions, is reduced to bromide in the baking process.
 However, if too much is added, or if the bread is underbaked or baked at a low enough temperature, then a residual amount remains, which may be harmful if consumed.

 Potassium bromate may be used in the production of malt barley, but under safety conditions prescribed by the U.S. Food and Drug Administration (FDA), including labeling standards for the finished product.
 It is a powerful oxidizer (electrode potential $E^\ominus$ = 1.5 volts, similar to potassium permanganate).

-Regulation
+Regulations affecting food use

 Potassium bromate is classified as a category 2B carcinogen by the IARC.
-The FDA allowed the use of bromate before the Delaney clause of the Food, Drug, and Cosmetic Act – which bans potentially carcinogenic substances – went into effect in 1958.
-Since 1991, the FDA has urged bakers to not use it, but has not mandated a ban.
+The FDA allowed the use of bromate before the Delaney clause of the Food, Drug, and Cosmetic Act—which bans potentially carcinogenic substances—went into effect in 1958.
+Since 1991, the FDA has urged bakers not to use it, but has not mandated a ban.

-Japanese baked goods manufacturers stopped using potassium bromate voluntarily in 1980; however, Yamazaki Baking resumed its use in 2005, claiming it had new production methods to reduce the amount of the chemical which remained in the final product.
+Japanese baked goods manufacturers stopped using potassium bromate voluntarily in 1980; however, Yamazaki Baking resumed its use in 2005, claiming it had new production methods to reduce the amount of the chemical that remained in the final product.
+A 2008 book claiming that Yamazaki Bread products do not mold because of potassium bromate use remained on best-seller charts for over 1 year.
+In February 2014 Yamazaki Baking suspended its use as an additive citing supply difficulties.
+They announced resumed potassium bromate use in March 2020.

 Potassium bromate is banned from food products in the European Union, Argentina, Brazil, Canada, Nigeria, South Korea, and Peru.
 It was banned in Sri Lanka in 2001, China in 2005, and India in 2016, but it is allowed in most of the United States.
 As of May 2023, the U.S. state of New York is considering banning the use of potassium bromate.

 In California, a warning label is required when bromated flour is used.
 In October 2023, California enacted a law that banned the manufacture, sale, and distribution of potassium bromate (along with three other additives: brominated vegetable oil, propylparaben, and Red 3).
 The law takes effect in 2027.
 It was the first U.S. state to ban it.